So you want to keep bees?

 Can I go on holiday?

-Yes - if you know there is enough food and enough space for the, then you can go away without too much worry.
+Yes - if you know there is enough food and enough space for them, then you can go away without too much worry.
 In peak season (From mid April to early June), there will always be a chance of swarming but that's just something we have to live with.

 How do I get bees?

 If you are still interested, there are a couple of ways that you may be able to obtain bees.
-If you join a local beekeeping association, they might have a 'swarm list' and give or sell at a modest price, a swarm that they have caught.
+If you join a local beekeeping association, they might have a 'swarm list' and give or sell, at a modest price, a swarm that they have caught.
 Swarms are variable in quality from being very good to horrible or non-viable if they don't have a queen.
 Also look out for swarms on local Facebook pages.
 The other option is to buy a nucleus colony.
 These are usually headed up by a young queen and are ready to expand if you buy in spring or early summer.
 Large beekeeping suppliers sell them - in spring they are often headed up with an imported queen.
 If you want to buy a local colony from us, then see the page on nucleus hives to find out what your first colony of bees will consist of.